mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_11_VPN Gateways and Tunnelling.md

 ### Task 2: Create a Resource Group and VNet.

-In this task you will create a Virtual Machine and a Virtual Network inside a new Resource group which will be use to connect to your emulated On-Prem environment.
+In this task you will create a Virtual Machine and a Virtual Network inside a new Resource group which will be used to connect to your emulated On-Prem environment.

 1. Login to your Azure Portal **`https://portal.azure.com`**